-Are your kids having a hard time winding down for bed?
-You have come to the right place for a couple ideas.
+How do you get your children to sleep?
+It’s a question many moms have asked me.
 I have three boys, whose energy comes from a bottomless pit.
 If I could only have some of that energy so I could keep up with them!
-Sometimes it is difficult for parents and children.
-If you are wondering how to get your kids to sleep, I have 7 fantastic ideas for you.
+Sometimes it’s difficult for parents and children.
+If you’re wondering how to get your kids to sleep, I have 7 fantastic ideas for you.

 I want to share the best way on how to get your kids to sleep.
 My boys are now 7, 10, and 12.
-They are getting old enough now that they only need reminders of what to do.
+They’re getting old enough now that they only need reminders of what to do.
 The days of helping them brush their teeth are over.
 They need mom very little these days.
 I still require hugs and kisses each night though!
-One of the best things I have done with my boys that you will see on the list, is sticking to a routine.
+One of the best things I’ve done with my boys that you’ll see on the list is sticking to a routine.

-Giving kids a routine, helps them mentally understand what is to be expected.
+Giving kids a routine, helps them mentally understand what’s to be expected.
 Beyond that, they have an internal clock.
-All of our bodies have this internal clock.
 This clock tells us it is time for bed and time to wake up.
 If you go to work every morning at the same time for many years, your body might start to wake up before the alarm clock goes off.

 If we apply the same time schedule to our children every night their little bodies will get used to it.
-They will get sleepy at a certain time every night.
+They’ll get sleepy at a certain time every night.
 You can start training their bodies anytime.
-It may take a while for the internal clock to set itself, but eventually your good time keeping will show.
+It may take a while for the internal clock to set itself, but eventually, your good timekeeping will show.
 We relax the times on the weekend, but it is best to put them to bed the same time every night.
 We homeschool, so we don’t have a certain time we need to be asleep or wake up.
 I aim to have them get enough sleep, and have a pretty regular sleep schedule.

 - DIY Sleepy Time Roll-On Scent – Only three ingredients!

 - Make sure they have clean sheets/pillowcases.
-There is nothing better that getting into bed with clean sheets.
+There’s nothing better than getting into bed with clean sheets.

 - Turn off screens an hour before bedtime.